polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     Add-AzureRmAccount -EnvironmentName "AzureStackAdmin" -TenantId $TenantId

     ```
-3. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack environment.
+3. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

-4. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack as operator by running the following:
+4. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack Hub as operator by running the following:

     ```powershell
     $defaultProviderSubscriptionId = (Get-AzureRmSubscription -SubscriptionName 'Default Provider Subscription').Id